ChrisChicas/Password-Generator/README.md

 # Password Generator

 A simple random password generator built with React and styled with Bootstrap and a bit of Sass.

+## Application Link
+Hosted on GitHub Pages: [Link](https://chrischicas.github.io/Password-Generator/)

 ## Features
 - Select different password difficulties which determine their length: Easy (8), Medium (12) & Hard (16)!
 (Password length displayed next to the difficulty)